Navel fetishism: Physical activity

 Some prefer to perform navel torture, a series of pain-inflicting acts such as sucking or pulling the navel out (often with a syringe), dripping hot oil or wax into the navel, poking pins into the navel, and stabbing the navel.

 This attention is usually directed at a partner's navel, but may include a fixation on the fetishist's own navel.

-A sex worker in Turkey stated that some men have attempted to have sexual intercourse with her navel.

 Viewing and fantasizing activity

 Some navel fetishists can be aroused by viewing a navel.
-In the case of a heterosexual man, a woman in bikini or low-rise clothing like jeans, shorts etc., that reveals the navel is also considered sexually arousing.
-Indian journalist Bachi Karkaria once commented, "The navel is an erogenous zone.
-This is the reason why its exposure is always in fashion.
-Women have flashed it through the ages because men are turned on by it.
-It is shown because it wants to be seen".
+In the case of a heterosexual man, a woman in bikini or low-rise clothing like jeans, shorts, etc., that reveals the navel is also considered sexually arousing.

 Videos featuring above said physical acts are very common and are viewed worldwide.
 Their popularity has become more compared to regular porn videos.

-Fetish model Wonderhussy stated in her blog that she had performed in belly button fetish videos in which she laid back and played with her belly button, poking her finger in it and stretching it out.
-Other models such as Elan Kane, Indica etc., have also featured in similar videos.

 Belly dancers often have navel piercings or insert sequins into their navels to make it look attractive when they perform.
 Not only them, many young everyday women also have them to add a charm to their navels.
 Such decorations also arouse when seen.

-Sometimes just the thought of the navel is enough to stimulate.
 Some navel fetishists sexually fantasize about the above physical acts on a person's navel to attain sexual pleasure.